deobald/notes/Crux.md

 - hard v soft | repeating v unique | flat v nested
 - Postgres is a beautiful piece of engineering for a 50-year-old idea
 - crystalize over time: schema knobs
+- environments
+    - what is the "environment"?
+    - python / ruby environments = self-contained (sys, pkg, pyenv, xkcd)... shell
+    - _Hackers_ on the OS, time-share environments
+    - Do you want to be close to the metal or protected?
+How much of each?